botscrew-projects/bot-framework-messenger/README.md

 ### User

-* You can implement MessengerUser interface to define your own user.
+You can implement MessengerUser interface to define your own user.

 ### UserProvider

-* To take control over users who is writing to your bot you can implement `UserProvider` interface and define it as Spring Bean.
+To take control over users who are writing to your bot you can implement `UserProvider` interface and define it as Spring Bean.
 It will pass user chat id and page id to your implementation(you will be able to get this user in your method handlers).